SAGA: Selective Adaptive Gating for Efficient and Expressive Linear Attention: Method

-\textbf{KV Gate. }Starting from Eq.~(\ref{eq3}), it is crucial to clarify the distinctions between vision and NLP.
-In NLP, a causal constraint exists, implying that each position can only attend to tokens preceding it.
-Consequently, the summation in Eq.~(\ref{eq3}) extends only up to the current position $t$.
-In contrast, visual data lacks such causal constraints, permitting each position to attend to tokens at all positions.
+Starting from Eq.~(\ref{eq3}), it is important to first distinguish the structural differences between language and vision domains.
+In NLP, a causal constraint is imposed, meaning that each position can only attend to tokens preceding it.
+As a result, the summation in Eq.~(\ref{eq3}) is computed only up to the current position $t$.
+In contrast, visual data does not exhibit such causality, allowing each spatial position to attend to all tokens simultaneously.
 Eq.~(\ref{eq3}) can thus be rewritten as follows:

 Where $N$ denotes the number of tokens in an image. $k_i^T{v_i}$ represents the intermediate SFM corresponding to the $i$-th token.